uberPOP discontinues in The Netherlands

-Today we informed uberPOP partners that we are discontinuing uberPOP in The Netherlands on Friday, November 20th at 12:00 hours CET.
+Today we told uberPOP partners that we are discontinuing uberPOP in The Netherlands on Friday, November 20th at 12:00 hours CET.
 While uberPOP provided interesting insights into what mobility could look like, we are stopping our lower cost service.
 It’s clear it had become a block to regulatory progress and our approach hasn’t always helped the case for reform.
 It’s a lesson we’ve learned.
 Our uberX and UberBLACK services will continue as normal in Amsterdam, Utrecht, Rotterdam and The Hague.

 It is disappointing for uberPOP partners who relied on the platform to earn extra money each month.
 We will work to help them become uberX partners, although for some this will not be feasible because of the high costs required by the regulations.
 That’s why we’re committed to working with the Dutch Government to help develop progressive regulations that will give riders and drivers more choice.